blinqas/station/README.md

 - Deployments: Where workload environments are defined and deployed.
 (Application Team/DevOps/SRE/Platform Engineer/Cloud Engineer)
 - Workload Environment: The workload environment where infrastructure is deployed to.
 (Application Team)

 Station was designed with isolation in mind.
-We want our environments to work with least-privilege in mind.
+We want our environments to work with least-privilege principle.
 That's why your workload identity is restricted to permissions inside its own resource group(s).
 The module is highly flexible and also support Cloud Adoption Framework-like modularization.
 See our COMING! examples folder for more!

 ## Who uses Station?